openstack/openstack-manuals/doc/user-guide-admin/roadmap.rst

 May 20, 2014
 To do tasks:
 - Add a chapter describing Telemetry tasks (ceilometer); how to monitor usage
-- Add audience information; who is this book intended for

 Ongoing tasks:
 - Ensure it meets conventions and standards